ligolang/advisor-cameligo/README.md

 The `indice` contract represents a fund value and the `advisor` contract gives an advice on investing on this fund.

-### Transaction workflow (callbacks)
+### Transaction workflow

+Since Hangzhou protocol, on-chain views have been introduced which replace the callback pattern to retrieve a storage of another contract.

-The `advisor` contract can be invoked to request the fund value to the `indice` contract (via a transaction).
-The `indice` contract receives the request (transaction) and sends back the requested value.
+The `advisor` contract can be invoked to request the fund value from the `indice` contract (via an on-chain view).
+The `indice` contract receives the view request and sends back the requested value.
 When `advisor` contract receives the fund value it can apply the "algorithm" to check it is worth investing !
 This algorithm relies on a single indice value.

 ![](indice&advisor.png)

 The resulting advice is stored in the storage (in `result` field).

-### Transaction workflow (on-chain views introduced by Hangzhou)

-Since Hangzhou protocol, on-chain views have been introduced which replaces the callbacks pattern to retrieve a storage of another contract.

-This directory illustrates the on-chain views pattern where the advisor contract requests a "indice_value" from one indice contract.

 ### Lambda pattern